Saengerkrieg12/pointshop-documentation/docs/02_Items.md

 ###<a name="clientside-models"></a>Clientside Models

-PointShop has a built in system for showing models attached to players and does this by default if both a `ITEM.Model` and an `ITEM.Attachment` or `ITEM.Bone` are specified.
+PointShop has a built in system for showing models attached to players and does this by default if both an `ITEM.Model` and an `ITEM.Attachment` or `ITEM.Bone` are specified.